 Accounting Period The period of time covered by the accounts, normally a period of twelve months, commencing on 1 April for local authority accounts.
 Balances Working balances are reserves needed to finance expenditure in advance of income from debtors, precepts and grants.
 Any excess may be applied at the discretion of Accounts A generic term for statements setting out details of income and expenditure or assets and liabilities or both, in a structured manner.
 Accounts may be categorised either by the type of transactions they record, e.g. revenue account, capital accounts or by the purpose they serve, e.g. management accounts, final accounts, balance sheets. the authority, to reduce future demands on the Collection Fund or to meet unexpected costs during the year.
 Balances on holding accounts and provisions are available to meet expenditure in future years without having adverse effect on revenue expenditure.
 Accruals Sums included in the final accounts to cover income or expenditure attributable to the accounting period but for which payment has not been made / received at the balance sheet date.
 Budget A statement of the income and expenditure policy plan of the Council over a specified period.
-The most common is the annual Revenue Budget expressed in financial terms and including other physical data, e.g. Actual Actual, as opposed to budget, expenditure and income directly attributable to an accounting period, manpower resources. generally referred to as actuals.
-Capital Financing The raising of money to pay capital expenditure.
-In the past the cost of capital Audit An independent examination of an organisation's activities, either by internal audit or the organisations external auditor.
-J assets was usually met by borrowing, but capital expenditure may also be financed by other means such as leasing, contributions from revenue accounts, the proceeds from the sale of capital assets, capital grants and contributions from developers or others.
+The most common is the annual Revenue Budget expressed in financial terms and including other physical data, e.g. Actual Actual, as opposed to budget, expenditure and income directly attributable to an accounting period, generally referred to as actuals.
+Capital manpower resources.
+Audit An independent examination of an organisation's activities, either by internal audit or the organisations external auditor.
+Financing expenditure.
+In the past the cost of capital assets was usually met by borrowing, but capital expenditure may also be financed by other means such as leasing, contributions from revenue accounts, the proceeds from the sale of capital assets, capital grants and contributions from developers or others.